1400–1500 in European fashion: Over-robes and outerwear

+These houppelandes, giorneas and gowns were pleated thanks to different techniques but the most common ones were using a fabric ring and fastening the gown to it in a way that pleated the garment and adding a layer of interlining (either densely woven linen or low-quality fulled wool) which would have been pleated as any other garment.
+The outer fabric and lining would have been sewn over this inter-lining in order to take the pleat's shape but without a visible seam line.

 The middle of the 15th century in Burgundy saw what seems to have been the earliest occurrence of the male fashion for dressing all in black, which was to reappear so strongly in the "Spanish" style of the mid-16th–17th century and again in the 19th–20th centuries.
-This was apparently begun by Duke Philip the Good.
+This was apparently begun by Duke Philip the Good and his court.
+We have records of him buying black gowns for his retainers.
 In Venice, the patrician class, after the age of joining the Great Council, wore their long red robes as a uniform virtually unchanged throughout the 15th century.
 In contrast, the young men and the famous courtesans of the city dressed very extravagantly.

-In the last decades of the 15th century, a new style of overgown appeared; this was of various lengths, generally worn unbelted, and featured wide turned back revers and collar.
+In the last decades of the 15th century, a new style of gown appeared; this was of various lengths, generally worn unbelted, and featured wide turned back revers and collar.

 Short or long cloaks or mantles were worn overall for ceremonial occasions and in bad weather; these typically fastened on one shoulder.

 Headgear

 Early in the 15th century, the hood remained a common component of dress for all classes, although it was frequently worn around the neck as a cowl or twisted into the fantastical shapes of the chaperon.
-Hats of various styles—tall-crowned with small brims or no brims at all, hats with brims turned up on one side for variations of the coif, or low-crowned with wider brims pulled to a point in front—began to compete with the draped chaperon, especially in Italy.
+Felt hats of various styles—tall-crowned with small brims or no brims at all, hats with brims turned up on one side for variations of the coif, or low-crowned with wider brims pulled to a point in front—began to compete with the draped chaperon, especially in Italy and after the 1460s in France/Flanders.
 A brimless scarlet cap became nearly universal for young Florentines in particular, and was widely worn by older men and those in other cities.

 In mid-15th century, a bowl haircut with the hair shaved at the back of the neck was stylish.
 In Germany, and briefly in Venice, a wide shock of frizzy blond hair was often seen on images of lovers (and angels) in the later part of the 15th century—less often in portraits.
 By the end of the 15th century, shoulder-length hair became fashionable, a trend that would continue into the early 16th century.